Nivolumab After Surgery and Chemotherapy in Treating Patients With Stage IB-IIIA Non-small Cell Lung Cancer (An ALCHEMIST Treatment Trial)

 - Patients must be registered to the ALCHEMIST-SCREEN (ALLIANCE A151216) trial prior to randomization

-- Non-squamous tumors must not be positive for epidermal growth factor receptor (EGFR)exon 19 deletion or exon 21 L858R mutation and anaplastic lymphoma receptor tyrosine kinase (ALK) rearrangement (results ascertained in centrally as part of ALCHEMIST-SCREEN protocol)
+- Non-squamous tumors must not be positive for epidermal growth factor receptor (EGFR) exon 19 deletion or exon 21 L858R mutation (centrally as part of the ALCHEMIST-SCREEN protocol) and anaplastic lymphoma receptor tyrosine kinase (ALK) rearrangement (centrally as part of ALCHEMIST-SCREEN and/or locally)

 - Tumors must have PD-L1 status tested centrally as part of the ALCHEMIST-SCREEN protocol